plaid/react-native-plaid-link-sdk/README.md

 | 9.x.x             | >= 0.65.3                | [3.10.1+]   | 21                  | 33                     | >=4.1.0 |  11.0           | Deprecated, supports Xcode 14 |

-## SDK Structure

-The Plaid React Native SDK is intended to be a thin wrapper around the native [Android](https://github.com/plaid/plaid-link-android) and [iOS](https://github.com/plaid/plaid-link-ios) SDKs.
-As such there is one main file that provides all of the public APIs [PlaidLink.tsx](https://github.com/plaid/react-native-plaid-link-sdk/blob/master/PlaidLink.tsx).

-To learn more you can read about [Native Modules](https://reactnative.dev/docs/native-modules-intro) in React Native, or more specifically Export a Native Method to JavaScript for [Android](https://reactnative.dev/docs/native-modules-android#export-a-native-method-to-javascript) and [iOS](https://reactnative.dev/docs/native-modules-ios#export-a-native-method-to-javascript).

-Per standard React Native conventions, information to open Link is passed via JSON to either the Android or iOS Native Modules and is returned as JSON via callbacks.

-[onEvent](https://plaid.com/docs/link/react-native/#onevent) events are handled using React Native's `NativeEventEmitter` due to their stream-like nature.

-#### Android

-Android is it's own com.android.library module that contains a Package, Module and helper classes.

-The Android native module constructs configurations from the JSON and opens Link via the native SDK's APIs.
-It also listens for Activity results and converts the resulting objects into JSON to return via the callbacks.
-[PlaidModule.kt](https://github.com/plaid/react-native-plaid-link-sdk/blob/master/android/src/main/java/com/plaid/PlaidModule.kt) is where most the module wrapping occurs.

-**Note** - There is an existing [known issue](https://github.com/facebook/react-native/issues/30277) with the Android SDK that is caused by an assumption in the core React Native Code.

-#### iOS

-The native iOS SDK is exposed to React Native Javascript via the use of Objective-C in [RNLinksdk.m](https://github.com/plaid/react-native-plaid-link-sdk/blob/master/ios/RNLinksdk.m).
-This file exports LinkKit native methods using [RCT_EXPORT_METHOD](https://reactnative.dev/docs/native-modules-ios#export-a-native-method-to-javascript) so they can be called directly in Javascript.

 ## Contributing

 See the [contributor guidelines](CONTRIBUTING.md) to learn how to contribute to the repository.